selendra/selendra-wiki/docs/learn/learn-consensus.md

 situation, the longest chain rule employed in Bitcoin and other proof of work chains would move to this new chain as the canonical one.

-## PBFT / Tendermint

-Please see the [relevant section](learn-comparisons-cosmos.md#consensus) in the Cosmos comparison article.

 ## Casper FFG